usaid-cs/yesterday-i-learned/js-javascript.md

 The [ECMAScript 2018 specification](https://www.ecma-international.org/ecma-262/), for when you need to [dominate your enemies](https://rickandmorty.fandom.com/wiki/Raising_Gazorpazorp/Transcript).

+- Large objects [that conform to the JSON spec] can actually improve performance if you [sent it as a string, and `JSON.parse()` it afterwards](https://v8.dev/blog/cost-of-javascript-2019), because the JSON spec is smaller than the JS spec, and can be parsed more efficiently.
 - "JavaScript legend Douglas Crockford once said that [monads are cursed -- that once you understand monads for yourself you lose the ability to explain them to others](http://sean.voisen.org/blog/2013/10/intro-monads-maybe/)"
 - If [ECMAScript is the standard](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c) and JavaScript is the most popular implementation of the standard, then you actually never _write_ ECMAScript.
 - The nature of the ionic v4 CLI is such that the framework supports Angular, React, Vue, and plain JS at the same time.